Post-progressive

 Post-progressive is a type of rock music distinguished from vintage progressive rock styles, specifically 1970s prog.
 Post-progressive draws upon newer developments in popular music and the avant-garde since the mid-1970s.
 It especially draws from ethnic music and minimalism, elements which were new to rock music.
-It is different from neo-progressive rock in that the latter pastiches 1970s prog, while "post-progressive" identifies progressive rock music that stems from sources other than prog.
+It is different from neo-prog in that the latter pastiches 1970s prog, while "post-progressive" identifies progressive rock music that stems from sources other than prog.

 Definition

 "Post-progressive" is rock music which distinguishes itself from the persistent style of 1970s prog, seeking a return to the genre's original principles.
 The "post" is meant to acknowledge the development of other forms of avant-garde and popular music since the mid 1970s; it does not reference "postmodernism".
 Purveyors explicitly embrace new computer technologies and sounds.
 Some post-progressive bands still draw upon selective aspects of vintage prog, even as they actively seek to distance themselves from the style.
 Particular influences on latter-20th century post-progressive artists include Jimi Hendrix, Frank Zappa, the Beatles, and King Crimson.

 In the opinion of King Crimson's Robert Fripp, progressive music was an attitude, not a style.
 He believed that genuinely "progressive" music pushes stylistic and conceptual boundaries outwards through the appropriation of procedures from classical music or jazz, and that once "progressive rock" ceased to cover new ground – becoming a set of conventions to be repeated and imitated – the genre's premise had ceased to be "progressive".
 According to Paul Hegarty and Martin Halliwell, post-progressive did not directly derive from psychedelia, folk, and jazz as prog rock did, instead citing "explicit reference points of post-progressive music" lying within ambient, folk rock, forms of jazz, krautrock, the minimalism of New York art rock, and electronic music.

 Academic Kevin Holm-Hudson argues that "progressive rock is a style far more diverse than what is heard from its mainstream groups and what is implied by unsympathetic critics ... [one may] wonder where progressive rock 'ends' and becomes psychedelia, free jazz, experimental art music, or heavy metal."
 He categorizes post-progressive as a subgenre of progressive rock, whereas post-rock is a subgenre of alternative rock.
 Nosound's Giancarlo Erra believes that "post-prog"—deployed by the label Kscope—denotes a mixture of progressive rock and post-rock.
 Hegarty and Halliwell note: "Post-progressive identifies progressive rock that stems from sources other than progressive rock.
 This does not spread the net to include all avant-rock from the 1980s and 1990s ... post-progressive rock feeds a more explicit return to prog: in other words, a return that is not one.
 This trend is best exemplified by two British avant-rock acts of the 1980s and early 1990s: David Sylvian and Talk Talk."